2024 Summer Internship Program

 The Office of the Assessor-Recorder seeks to invest in a diverse and equitable talent pool through our annual summer internship program.
-Current High School juniors or seniors who are interested in careers in Government may apply to work as summer interns for the summer of 2023.
-Interns will learn about and aid Assessor-Recorder operations through a series of projects spanning from late June to mid-August 2023.
+Current High School juniors or seniors who are interested in careers in Government may apply to work as summer interns for the summer of 2024.
+Interns will learn about and aid Assessor-Recorder operations through a series of projects spanning from July to mid-August 2024.
 Projects will be selected and grouped based on educational objectives that utilize skills learned through each successive project.

 Below are some examples of tasks that interns will be performing and learn about: